-Develop a financial model where Local Highways Authorities partner with private investors through performance contracts, guaranteeing that the upfront costs of decarbonisation projects are supported by external financing, with repayments tied to actual carbon and cost savings achieved.
-The Climate Change Committee states that the role of Local Highways Authorities in driving economic development and attracting private investment aligns with the identified need for significant private sector investment into delivering Net Zero.
-Leading Local Highways Authorities, especially members of Core Cities and the Resilient Taskforce are calling for greater powers to deliver this change.
-The OECD Innovation Playbook highlights the importance of supporting partnerships, which can be used here to support collaboration between Local Highways Authorities and private investors for decarbonisation funding.
+Develop a financial model where Local Highway Authorities partner with private investors through performance contracts, guaranteeing that the upfront costs of decarbonisation projects are supported by external financing, with repayments tied to actual carbon and cost savings achieved.
+The Climate Change Committee states that the role of Local Highway Authorities in driving economic development and attracting private investment aligns with the identified need for significant private sector investment into delivering net zero.

+Leading Local Highway Authorities, especially members of Core Cities and the Resilient Taskforce are calling for greater powers to deliver this change.
+The OECD Innovation Playbook highlights the importance of supporting partnerships, which can be used to support collaboration between Local Highway Authorities and private investors for decarbonisation funding.

-Barriers addressed Impact Feasibility Level of intervention Possible actors Financial pressures Lack of, or misaligned, incentives to decarbonise Medium- High Medium Upstream DfT, National Infrastructure and Service Transformation Authority.
+Barriers addressed Impact Feasibility 苂 Level of intervention Possible actors Financial pressures Lack of, or misaligned, incentives to decarbonise Medium- High Medium Upstream DfT, National Infrastructure and Service Transformation Authority.